 OK, so Python is great at doing math.
 In fact, it can replace your calculator easily.
 A little confession: I use the Python REPL as a calculator all the time!

 We’ve seen how to use the + operator.
 It’s just like regular math.
 Let’s go over some of the other arithmetic operators you can use.
 Some will look familiar; others might look a bit odd.
-You’ll get used to it quickly, and most of the operators are the same in other programming languages, so it pays to learn them well.
+You’ll get used to it quickly, and most operators are the same in other programming languages, so it pays to learn them well.

 |+||Addition||2 + 2|